Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 Who it fits Confident DIY user, multiple SH on flat areas (forehead, cheek, bridge of nose).
 Severe SH, single lesion, professional preference.
 Many bumps to clear in one visit, prefer in-office.
 SH bundled with other resurfacing goals.

-The plasma pen column is highlighted because it is the only at-home method on this table that actually reaches the gland.
-Everything else requires an office visit.
-That changes the calculus for anyone with more than one bump.
+The plasma pen column is highlighted because it is the only at-home method that reaches the gland.
+Everything else needs an office visit.
+That is the whole calculus for anyone with more than one bump.

 The head-to-head: lesion type by lesion type